pip-services/pip-services-docs/content/en/golang/expressions/tokenizers/generic/generic_symbol_state.md

 ### Constructors

 #### NewGenericSymbolState
-Create new instance of the component
+Creates new instance of the component
 > NewGenericSymbolState() [*GenericSymbolState]()